thefrikidude/kairo/README.md

 └── interface/cli/   # Terminal command parsing and interactive REPL
 ```

 The application layer depends only on `domain/` interfaces.
-Gemini and Groq providers, SQLite, and terminal tools are adapters, so they can be replaced without rewriting the coding-agent workflow.
+Gemini, Groq, and OpenRouter providers, SQLite, and terminal tools are adapters, so they can be replaced without rewriting the coding-agent workflow.

 ## Current capabilities